How to renew or replace your driving licence in Singapore

 Driving licence renewal for senior citizens aged 65 and above

-If you wish to continue driving after your 65th birthday, you’ll need to renew your driving licence every three years.
+If you wish to continue driving after your 65th birthday, you must renew your driving licence every 3 years.
 This is to ensure that you’re medically fit to continue driving.

-We advise you to start the process early before your birthday so that you’ll have enough time to arrange for your medical test.
-Here’s what you need to do before you can renew your driving licence.
+We advise you to start the process early, before your birthday, to have enough time to arrange your medical test.
+Here’s what you need to do before renewing your driving licence.

 Undergo a medical examination

-Simply make an appointment with a Singapore-registered medical practitioner either at a government Polyclinic or a private clinic for a medical examination.
+About 8 weeks before your 65th birthday, you’ll receive a medical form in the mail (you can also download here).
+Once you’ve received the form, make an appointment with a Singapore-registered medical practitioner either at a government polyclinic or a private clinic for a medical examination.

-Once your medical examination report is out, you may proceed to submit it to the Traffic Police for licence validation four weeks before your birthday.
-Another thing to take note of is that your medical examination needs to be done within two months prior to your birthday.
+Once your medical examination report is out, submit it to the Traffic Police for licence validation 4 weeks before your birthday.
+Note that you must do your medical examination within 2 months before your birthday and that it will cost $50 to submit your application for licence renewal.

-Note: This guide to renewing driving licence for senior citizens is applicable to Class 3, 3A, 3C and 3C(A) holders.
+Note: This guide to renewing your driving licence for senior citizens applies to Class 3, 3A, 3C, and 3C(A) holders.
+Find your class in our guide to different driving licence classes in Singapore.

 Driving licence renewal for foreigners

-If you’re not a Singapore citizen or a Permanent Resident, and would like to continue driving in Singapore, you’ll need to renew your driving licence every five years.
-In the past, drivers had to go down in person to the Traffic Police department in Ubi to do this, but you’ll now be able to simply apply online.
-Take note that the steps to apply vary slightly between those who have a Singpass account and those who don’t.
+If you’re not a Singapore citizen or PR and want to continue driving in Singapore, you must renew your driving licence every 5 years.
+To renew your driving licence, visit this official e-services website and follow the instructions.
+Note that the steps to apply vary slightly between those who have a Singpass account and those who don’t.

 How to replace your driving licence if it’s lost or damaged

-In the unfortunate event that you’ve lost or damaged your driving licence, you’ll need to apply for a replacement licence as soon as possible.
-Don’t ever drive without a licence in Singapore as you’ll be slapped with a $10,000 fine and three years imprisonment.
-Second-time offenders will land a $20,000 fine and a six-year imprisonment.
+If your Singapore driving licence is lost, damaged, or defaced, you must apply for a replacement licence as soon as possible.
+Don’t ever drive without a valid licence in Singapore.
+First-time offenders will receive a $10,000 fine and up to 3 years imprisonment.
+Second-time offenders will be slapped with a $20,000 fine and a 6-year imprisonment.

-Regardless of whether you’re a Singapore citizen, a Permanent Resident or a foreigner, you’ll be able to apply online for a replacement driving licence.
-There’s no penalty for losing your original licence but you’ll still need to pay $25 for the application — this can be done via your eNETS or credit card while applying on the website.
+To replace your driving licence, apply online for a replacement driving licence.
+There’s no penalty for losing your original licence, but you’ll still need to pay $25 for the application.
+Payment can be made via eNETS or credit card while applying on the website.

-If you discover your lost licence someday, don’t forget to return it to the drop-box at the Traffic Police Headquarters or send it to the address via registered mail.
-Those with a damaged licence who have received a replacement will also need to return the original.
+If you discover your lost licence someday, please return it to the drop-box at the Traffic Police Headquarters or send it to their address via registered mail.
+Those with a damaged licence who have received a replacement must return the original.

 Can you renew or replace your driving licence if it was revoked?

-Unfortunately, you’re not allowed to renew or replace your licence if it was previously revoked.
-There’s a waiting period where you won’t be allowed to drive, after which, you’ll need to go through the entire process of getting a driving licence from scratch.
-This includes taking all the necessary tests like the Basic Theory Test (BTT), the Final Theory Test (FTT) and even the Practical Driving Test (PDT) all over again.
+Unfortunately, you’re not allowed to renew or replace your Singapore driving licence if it was revoked.
+There’s a waiting period where you won’t be allowed to drive, after which you’ll need to get a driving licence from scratch.
+The process includes taking all the necessary tests, such as the Basic Theory Test, the Final Theory Test, and the Practical Driving Test all over again.

 Related stories